Sankurathri Foundation: Spandana

 Spandana is a disaster relief program started in 1998.
 As the region is situated on the coast of Bay of Bengal, disasters are frequent due to cyclones and monsoon rains resulting in floods and considerable damage to property.
 The program provides to displaced persons basic necessities such as food, drinking water, medications while they are in temporary shelters, and utensils, food, clothing and other needs after they return to their homes.

 Awards and recognitions

+In 2023, Chandra Sekhar Sankurathri was awarded Padma Shri for his significant services in the field of social work.